aws/copilot-cli/site/content/docs/developing/domain.en.md

 **Customized domain alias**

-If you don't like the default domain name Copilot assigns to your service, setting an [alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) for your service is also very easy.
-You can add it directly to your [manifest's](../manifest/overview.en.md) `alias` section.
+If you don't like the default domain name Copilot assigns to your service, you can set a custom [alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) for your service by editing your [manifest's](../manifest/lb-web-service.en.md#http-alias) `alias` section.
 The following snippet sets an alias to your service.

 ``` yaml